craiglpeters/fabrikamfiber/workshop.md

 ## Preparation steps to run on Azure

-1. Preallocate X static IP addresses
+1. Preallocate a static IP address
-1. Precreate Y Kubernetes clusters
+1. Precreate Kubernetes clusters
-1. Define namespaces and users for all attendees, and distribute among the clusters
-1. Assign the namespaces and users to attendees when they arrive

 ## Lab 1 - Intro to Windows Containers